-1. Directors may not take advantage of a business opportunity of the Company such as investments or any other transactions linked to the Company's assets that they might have learned of while in office) for their own benefit or for that of their Related

-Persons, unless the Company would have previously dismissed said investment or transaction and such rejection has not been influenced by the relevant director.

-2. For the purposes of the previous paragraph, a business opportunity shall be understood as being any possibility of making an investment or a business transaction which arises or has been discovered in connection with the director's performance of duties as such, or through the use of the Company's means and information, or under such circumstances where it would be reasonable to think that the offering of the third party was really addressed at the Company.
+- 1. Directors may not take advantage for their own benefit or for that of their related parties of any business opportunity corresponding to the Company, (such as investments or any other transactions linked to the Company's assets that they might have learned of while in office,) unless the Company would have previously dismissed said investment or transaction and such rejection has not been influenced by the relevant director. - 2.
+For the purposes of the previous paragraph, a business opportunity shall be understood as being any possibility of making an investment or a commercial transaction which arises or has been discovered in connection with the holding of the office of director by the same, or through the use of company means and information, or under such circumstances where it would be reasonable to think that the offering of the third party was really addressed at the Company.

 Section 38.
-Prohibition to make undue influence of the office.
+Prohibition to make undue influence of the office

-- 1. Directors may not use the name of the Company nor their status as directors to carry out transactions for themselves or for any Related Person. - 2.
+- 1. Directors may not use the name of the Company nor their status as Directors to carry out transactions for themselves or for any related party. - 2.
 Neither shall directors get any advantage or remuneration from any third party other than the Company and its group in connection with the discharge of their office, unless they are granted on a complimentary basis.